-First Rule: Bikes Rule!
+The first rule of cycling in Germany, is that bikes rule.
 But it's not the lycra-clad fanatics who travel in packs and fight angry truckers for road space.
-In Germany with flat roads, bike lanes, and even special bike traffic lights, it's the best way for locals and tourists to get around.
-Hiring bikes or even picking one up cheap at the markets to use during your stay, is common for travellers.
+Germany has flat roads, and bike lanes, and even special bike traffic lights, which makes cycling one of the best ways for locals and travelers to get around.
+Hiring bikes or even buying one for cheap at the markets to use during your stay, is common.

 Make sure you always lock up your bike - if you don't it's likely to get stolen, and the next time you'll see it is back at the markets being sold to someone else.

 If you do hop on a bike, know that helmets are optional but recommended.
 Only 13% of Germans wear helmets.
 Obviously it's better to be safe than sorry, especially when traveling on unfamiliar roads, but if you don't, you won't get fined.